-Checkbook IRAs present a powerful investing strategy that make it easy for account owners to invest in alternative assets.
+The benefits of a checkbook IRA make this a powerful investing strategy that allows account owners to invest in alternative assets.
 Account owners form what’s called a single-member LLC, and your IRA operates under the umbrella of that LLC.
 These structures provide more flexible investing power than typical self-directed IRAs.
 You’re able to write checks directly from IRA funds that are placed in a bank account opened in the name of the LLC for this purpose.

-Here Are the Top 3 Reasons People Use Checkbook IRAs
+Here Are the Top Benefits of a Checkbook IRA

+This is one of the best benefits of a checkbook IRA.
 Because you can write checks directly from your IRA-funded bank account, you can invest quickly and seamlessly.
-You cut out the middleman (your IRA custodian) and don’t have to wait for them to initiate and complete the investing process.
+You cut out the middleman (your IRA custodian or administrator) and don’t have to wait for them to initiate and complete the investing process.
 This allows you to snap up assets quickly (like at an auction), before your competition can.

 Common investments in checkbook IRAs include: